devopsacademyau/academy/classes/03class/docker/README.md

 Keep the same mindset when creating your images.
 Once an image is created and published with a specific tag, that tag should belong to that artefact only.
 Any new image published should use a different tag.

-- Because of the way images are build(layers), keep the instructions that will change less on top of your Dockerfile
+- Because of the way images are built (layers), keep the instructions that will change less on top of your Dockerfile

 During the build of an image, Docker can re-use layers previously created.
 This only happens when the lower layers are the same.

 Consider two very similar images, where the only difference between it is a `RUN` step.
-Even that this step only adds a single file with 13 bytes to the image, it completely affects the result of remaining layers of the image.
+Even this step only adds a single file with 13 bytes to the image, it completely affects the result of remaining layers of the image.

 Observe that the `apt-get update` steps are exactly the same and add the same amount of MB to the image, however, it has a different SHA (79b65ac314b1 on the first image and a70625894939 on the second).
 ```